-Total projected revenue derived from Property rates amounts to R687,320 million with a projected increase in revenue of 4.8% compared to the prior year.
+Total projected revenue derived from Property rates amounts to R717,920 million with a projected tariff increase of 4.4%.
 The current General Valuation Roll became effective from 1 July 2023 and is valid for four years.
 The municipality no longer apply an average increase on Rates and each category is assessed taking into consideration the ratio and the cents in the rand which is applied.
 This may result in some categories increasing more or some even seeing a reduction in Property rates.